Tech-at-DU/Magic-8Ball-Swift4/P1-Getting-Started/content.md

 slug: intro-magic8
 ---

+Welcome to the first of the Make School's iOS apps tutorial series!
 In this tutorial, you'll learn the basics of building iOS apps by building your first app: a Magic 8-Ball!

 If you're not familiar with the Magic 8-Ball, it's an 8-Ball with _mysterious_ fortune-telling powers.
 You can use it by asking simple yes or no questions and shaking the 8-ball for an answer.